rushij27/rushij27/README.md

 ## Support

-For support, email imrushij@gmail.com
+For support, email me at imrushij@gmail.com

 ## Feedback

-If you have any feedback, please reach out to us at imrushij@gmail.com
+If you have any feedback, please reach out to me at imrushij@gmail.com